NemoAndrea/SpotiStation/docs/assembly.md

 ![electronics - mx switches side](../media/assembly/electronics_step_6.JPG)

 On the backside (where the MX-switch pins are), add the *inward-facing* `NeoKeys`, with the headers pointing down as in the picture. *It ain't pretty but it will work.* I suggest you add some of the header wires onto the headers *before* you place them on the switches, but it is not a problem if you don't as the PCBs are only held in place by friction.

+> **Note**
+>
+> The 5 `S-` cables of the `NeoKeys` need to be wired to ground.
+The easiest way is to solder them to the `GND` pads on the ``NeoSlider`.
+These are connected to the Raspberry Pi ground via the `Stemma QT` connections.

-It should look like the situation below
+It should look like the situation below:

 ![electronics - mx switches side](../media/assembly/electronics_step_6b.JPG)